PySimpleGUI/PySimpleGUI/docs/cookbook.md

 ![download](https://raw.githubusercontent.com/PySimpleGUI/PySimpleGUI/master/images/for_cookbook/Project%20Broswer%20Only%20First%20Match.jpg)

-If I then uncheck the "Show onlyu first match in file" then I can see when multiple matches are found in a file.
+If I uncheck the "Show only first match in file" then I can see when multiple matches are found in a file.

 ![download](https://raw.githubusercontent.com/PySimpleGUI/PySimpleGUI/master/images/for_cookbook/Project%20Broswer%20Multiple%20Matches.jpg)